dotincorp/dotpad-sdk-guide/Android/2.0.0/README.md

     ```

 ### displayGraphicData(lineId:Int, startCellIndex:Int, data:String)
-* This function is used to output data to a specific line and cell of the dotpad.
+* This function is used to output data to a specific line and cell of the Dot Pad.
-* DotPad's line ID consists of 10 graphics line (1~10) and 1 text line (0).
+* Dot Pad's line ID consists of 10 graphics line (1~10) and 1 text line (0).
-* The dotpad cell index consists of 30 numbers(0~29)
+* The Dot Pad cell index consists of 30 numbers(0~29)
 * parameter : lineId(0~10), startCellIndex(0~29), data(Graphic Data)
     ```
     import com.dotincorp.sdk.process.DotPadProcess